 The National Maternity Hospital offers a range of classes for you during your pregnancy.
 They are run as a team effort with the specialised knowledge and skills of the midwife, physiotherapist and dietitian.
-Classes are available at different times during the day and evening Monday to Friday for first time mothers and their partners.
 There are classes also for second or subsequent pregnancies, for mothers who have had a vaginal birth, and for mothers who have had a caesarean birth.
 There are also classes for mothers expecting more than one baby and a separate class for teenagers.
 There is one yoga course running per week in the hospital.
 Early booking is advisable especially for evening classes.

 Early Pregnancy Class

 There is an Early Pregnancy Class held here in the Lecture Theatre every Wednesday at 1.30pm - 3pm, no booking is necessary and partners are also very welcome.
 This class is most beneficial up to week 20.

 All our classes are held in 65-66 Lower Mount Street, Dublin 2.